 Even before he finished Main Street, Lewis had started work on Babbitt.
 It takes place in the fictional city of Zenith, in the fictional state of Winnemac (which also appears in Lewis’s Arrowsmith).
 The time period is the 1920s.
 The protagonist is George F. Babbitt, a 46 year old salesman of real estate and insurance among other things.
 He is a mediocre man who is filled with all manner of troubling anxieties.
 He and his wife Myra live in the middle-class suburb of Floral Heights.
-Like all modern men, he worries about his job and the future, however he also feels his life slipping away so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, mowed lawns, the cost of collared shirts, motor cars and gasoline, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”
+Like all modern men, he worries about his job and the future, however he also feels his life slipping away so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, mowed lawns, the cost of a collared shirt, motor cars and gasoline prices, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”